-On Rabi Al-Awai 19, 1437 (H) corresponding to December 30, 2015 (G) the Company obtained approval from Capital Management Authority (CMA) to offer 27,612,000 shares in Initial Public Offering and the Company's shares are listed at Saudi Stock Exchange (Tadawul) on Jurnada Al-Thani 20, 1437 (II) corresponding to March 29, 2016 (G).
+On Rabi Al-Awal 19, 1437 (H) corresponding to December 30, 2015 (G) the Company obtained approval from Capital Management Authority (CMA) to offer 27,612,000 shares in Initial Public Offering and the Company's shares are listed at Saudi Stock Exchange (Tadawul) on Jumada Al-Thani 20, 1437 (H) corresponding to March 29, 2016 (G).
 Accordingly the Company was converted to a Public Joint Stock Company.

-The main objective of the Company is managing, operating and maintaining hospitals, medical centers, educational centers, rehabilitation centers, physiotherapy, laboratories and radiology centers, pharmacies, construction and to buy land for the purpose of constructing medical projects.
+The main objective of the Company is managing, operating and maintaining hospitals, medical centers, educational centers, rehabilitation centers, physiotherapy, laboratories and radiology centers, pharmacies, construction and to buy land for the purpose of constructing medical projects and to establish, manage and organize exhibitions for the company.